Dr. Katy Serafin

 Serafin, K. A., Koseff, J. R., Ouyang, D., & Suckale, J. (2024).
 Moving from total risk to community-based risk trajectories increases transparency and equity in flood risk mitigation planning along urban rivers.
 Environmental Research Letters, 19(6).

 Quadrado, G. P., & Serafin, K. A. (2024).
-The timing, magnitude, and relative composition of extreme total water levels vary seasonally along the US Atlantic coast.
-Journal of Geophysical Research: Oceans(opens in new tab), 129(9).
+The timing, magnitude, and relative composition of extreme Total water levels vary seasonally along the US Atlantic Coast.
+Journal of Geophysical Research: Oceans, 129(9), e2023JC020557.

 Bowers, C., Serafin, K. A., & Baker, J. W. (2024).
-Uncovering Drivers of Atmospheric River Flood Damage Using Interpretable Machine Learning.
-Natural Hazards Review(opens in new tab), 25(3), 04024022.
+Uncovering drivers of atmospheric river flood damage using interpretable machine learning.
+Natural Hazards Review, 25(3), 04024022.

 Bowers, C., Serafin, K. A., & Baker, J. W. (2024).
 Temporal compounding increases economic impacts of atmospheric rivers in California.
-Science Advances(opens in new tab), 10(3).
+Science Advances, 10(3), eadi7905.

 Hsu, C. E., Serafin, K. A., Yu, X., Hegermiller, C. A., Warner, J. C., & Olabarrieta, M. (2023).
 Total water levels along the South Atlantic Bight during three along-shelf propagating tropical cyclones: relative contributions of storm surge and wave runup.
 Natural Hazards and Earth System Sciences, 23(12), 3895-3912.